-- Inform the school if an asthma diagnosis has been made and what medication is taken. - Inform the medical room of any changes to treatment plan or any problems with asthma when pupil not at school. - Update the school after any Consultant/Hospital visits. - Ensure pupil has medication and it is in date when they return to school after holidays. - Give consent for the administration of Salbutamol in an emergency by school staff.
+- Inform the School Nurse or medical team if an asthma diagnosis has been made and what medication is prescribed. - Fill out relevant consent forms (Prescribed medication and emergency salbutamol available via link on parent portal)

+- Inform the School Nurse or medical team of any changes to treatment plan or any problems with asthma when pupil not at school. - Update the school after any Consultant/Hospital visits. - Ensure pupil has medication and it is in date when they return to school after holidays. - Inform School Nurse or medical team if inhaler is no longer required or asthma diagnosis has changed e.g. child has grown out of symptoms.